-This is how Bengaloreans greet each other on Makar Shankranti Day, which is to be celebrated on 15th January this year.
+This is how Bengaloreans greet each other on Makar Sankranti Day, which is to be celebrated on 15th January this year.
 It is celebrated with much gaiety and enthusiasm.
 It is a festival which is considered as the beginning of a very auspicious phase in the Hindu calendar and is called “Pongal’ as well.
 Makar Sankranti marks the transition of the sun into the zodiac sign of Makara rashi ( Capricorn) on its celestial path.
-The day is also belived to mark the arrival of spring in India and is a traditional event.
+The day is also believed to mark the arrival of spring in India and is a traditional event.
 The Sun God is worshipped for the bountiful harvest.

 A similar festival called Lohri is celebrated in North India.

 The Customary Celebrations on Makar Sankranti

 A special preparation of Yellu (till, sesame ), Bella (Jaggery), roasted groundnuts, dry copra chips and roasted chana(Bengal gram ) dal is made and distributed to friends and relatives, along with sugar candies and pieces of sugar cane .It is symbolic of building strong relationships.